openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

     * ``nncf.SensitivityMetric.MEAN_ACTIVATION_MAGNITUDE`` - requires dataset.
 The mean magnitude of the layers' inputs multiplied by inverted 8-bit quantization noise.

-  * ``all_layers`` - boolean parameter that enables INT4 weight quantization of all layers including embeddings and the last prediction layer in LLMs.
+  * ``all_layers`` - boolean parameter that enables INT4 weight quantization of all Fully-Connected and Embedding layers including first and last layer in the model.

   * ``awq`` - boolean parameter that enables AWQ method for more accurate INT4 weight quantization.
 Especially helpful when weights of all the layers quantized to 4 bits.
-The method is not friendly to dynamic quantization of activations.
+The method is not friendly to Dynamic Quantization of activations.
 Requires dataset.

 The example below shows data-free 4-bit weight quantization applied on top of OpenVINO IR: